sanger/lab-share-lib/examples/README.md

 A publisher is any application that publishes a new message in an exchange.
 The queue system will forward the message to the required queue/s depending on the configuration created for it (check Rabbitmq documentation).

-## How does a publisher serializes a nes message
+## How does a publisher serializes a new message

 A LabShare publisher requires every message to be serialized in order to be sent.
 The elements that intervene in this message serialization are: